Dynatrace/snippets/technologies/aws/privatelink-dns-templates/README.md

 This approach is called split-horizon DNS - while the domain <environment_id>.live.dynatrace.com is public, it will resolve differently from within your VPC.

 Easy way of creating such override is provided by the CloudFormation template in this repo.
-It creates private hosted zone in Route 53 and an alias record pointing your VPC Endpoint.
+It creates private hosted zone in Route 53 and an alias record pointing to your VPC Endpoint.